sight-line/docs/source/includes/_site.md

 `occupation_end_date`|When the Site should no longer be present.
 (Date in format `YYYY-MM-DD`) `address`|Site address
 `notes`|Additional notes (String)
-`source`|Free form field to identify unique source data such as engineer's name or gang name (String) `active`|Site's active value (Boolean) `latitude`|Latitude mid-point calculated using sign 1 and sign 2.
+`entrances`|List of entrances along the path from Right Sign to Left sign (Array of Strings) `source`|Free form field to identify unique source data such as engineer's name or gang name (String) `active`|Site's active value (Boolean) `latitude`|Latitude mid-point calculated using sign 1 and sign 2.
 Null if less than 2 signs.
 (Float)